nens/lizard-docs/source/b_usermanagement.rst

 Signing in
 ==========

+Users that already have a Lizard account can click the "Log in" button on the top right of the screen.

-First-time users require an invitation to create a Lizard account.
+First-time users first require an invitation to create a Lizard account.
 An invitation can be sent by someone with a 'manager' role in your organisation.
 If you do not know whom to contact, please contact our support office (servicedesk@nelen-schuurmans.nl).

-Users that already have a Lizard account can click the "Log in" button in the top right.

 After clicking "Log in" or after following the invitation link, you will arrive at the login screen.

 .. note::
-    Please ensure that "https://auth.lizard.net/login?..." domain is indeed displayed in your browser's address bar and that your browser displays the lock symbol indicating that the connection is secure.
+    Please ensure that "https://auth.lizard.net/" domain is indeed displayed in your browser's address bar and that your browser displays the lock symbol indicating that the connection is secure.